xuequan818/MatrixFuns.jl/README.md

  0.0       0.880205   0.301089
  0.0       0.0        0.910314
 ```
-For singular functions, such as [Fermi-Dirac](https://en.wikipedia.org/wiki/Fermi%E2%80%93Dirac_statistics) functions with temperatures close to 0, users can set a smaller `scale` to reduce the spread of each block to avoid large Taylor expansion errors near the singularities.
+For singular functions, such as [Fermi-Dirac](https://en.wikipedia.org/wiki/Fermi%E2%80%93Dirac_statistics) functions with temperatures close to 0, user can set a smaller `scale` to reduce the spread of each block to avoid large Taylor expansion errors near the singularities.
 ```julia
 julia> f(x) = 1/(1+exp(1000*(x-1.15))); # Fermi-Dirac function with temperature equal to 1e-3